 A monumental landscape image is screened in a large, dark space.
 Figures emerge between the weeping willows and the desert sands, between the field vegetation and the building walls.
-In fact, the training range at the IDF Shivta camp is reminiscent of a museum exhibition space or a state-of-the-art movie theatre.
+In fact, the training center at the military Shivta camp is reminiscent of a museum exhibition space or a state-of-the-art movie theatre.
 The training soldiers lie on the ground opposite the screen and have to identify, just like in a movie, who are the good guys and who are the bad; who should be shot and who should continue leading the herd to pasture.

 The animation invested in these figures is equally poor.
 Their movements are basic and repetitious—raising their hand to check their watch, swinging a leg, twisting the neck in a circular motion, over and over again.
 Not much time has been invested in building additional movements for these figures, but time is actually all they have at their disposal.
 Like the rest of us, they are waiting for something to happen.

 A new character is introduced into the range—an avatar; a real actor wearing an animation suit that copies his movements onto the screen.
 The characters on screen imitate the person, who, in turn, imitates them in an endless loop of simulation that strives to create a reality, and of a reality imprisoned within endless simulation; an impossible vicious circle of characters that no one really sees, whether on or off-screen.